 From Paris, the Galerie Mitterrand brings Salon Raritas a selection of works by Claude (1924-2019) and François-Xavier Lalanne (1927-2008), the duo of artists and designers who in the post-war period successfully projected Surrealist fantasy into the domestic environment, creating a highly recognizable universe of their own, populated by plants and animals as eccentric as they are fascinating.
 Among these we find, for example, the Williamsburg furnishings designed by Claude Lalanne in 1984 on commission for the Museum of Decorative Arts in Williamsburg, Virginia, a very important project in the artist's professional career, because it marked the transition to a greater integration of his works into the their settings.
 The singularity of her imagination is highlighted by Lampe Échassier, petit modèle from 1990, a lamp in bronze, copper and opal glass in which the rounded body of a bird becomes a light source, and the other pieces by François-Xavier, the male half of “Les Lalanne”.

-Zaza Maizon, the Saudi brand founded by the architect Abdulaziz Khalid Al Tayyash, embodies elements of the culture of the Persian Gulf country in a decidedly contemporary research in which the study of movement and its effects on forms plays a central role.
+Zaza Maizon, the only Saudi brand exhibiting at the Salone Raritas by the architect Abdulaziz Khalid Al Tayyash, embodies elements of the culture of the Persian Gulf country in a decidedly contemporary research in which the study of movement and its effects on forms plays a central role.
 The Vitturi Chair, a sculptural seat in stainless steel, captures the kinetic essence of the rapid gesture with which Saudis adjust the shemagh, the traditional headdress called a keffiyeh in other regions of the Arab world.
 The sculpture Tawāshuj has, of course, the features of a camel, but at the same time evokes a landscape made up of rocky reliefs shaped by the wind and sinuous waterways.